informedcitizenry/6502.Net/Docs/MemoryAndAddressing.md

 ## Guarding Against Page Boundary Crossings

 There is a potential performance penalty when code cross page values (multiples of 256).
-To ensure certain blocks of code stay within the same page, use the `.page` and `.endpage` directives.
+To ensure certain blocks of code stay within the same page, use the `.page` directive.

 ```
         .page
+        {
 -               ldx #0
                 nop
                 nop
                 jmp -
-        .endpage
+        }
 ```

 In the code above, if in fact the jmp instruction (including its operands) occurred across a page boundary, the assembler would report an error.